splunk-terraform/terraform-provider-signalfx/website/docs/r/org_token.html.markdown

 * `dpm_limits` (Optional) Specify DPM-based limits for this token.
   * `dpm_notification_threshold` - (Optional) DPM level at which SignalFx sends the notification for this token.
 If you don't specify a notification, SignalFx sends the generic notification.
   * `dpm_limit` - (Required) The datapoints per minute (dpm) limit for this token.
 If you exceed this limit, SignalFx sends out an alert.

+## Attributes Reference

+In a addition to all arguments above, the following attributes are exported:

+* `id` - The ID of the token.
+* `secret` - The assigned token.